tmknom/valid/README.md

-      --ascii                 validates if the value contains only ASCII characters --base64                validates if the value is valid Base64 --digit                 validates if the value contains only digits (0-9) --email                 validates if the value is a valid email address --enum string           validates if the value matches any of the specified enumerations --exact-length string   validates if the value's length is exactly equal to the specified number
+      --ascii                 validates if the value contains only ASCII characters --base64                validates if the value is valid Base64 --digit                 validates if the value contains only digits (0-9) --domain                validates if the value is a valid domain --email                 validates if the value is a valid email address --enum string           validates if the value matches any of the specified enumerations --exact-length string   validates if the value's length is exactly equal to the specified number